abdreams/CompetitiveProgramming/README.md

 ```

 ### Explanation

-- **`min-h-screen`**: Ensures the component takes at least the full height of the viewport.
-- **`flex flex-col items-center p-4 space-y-4`**: Centers the content, aligns items in a column, and adds some padding and vertical space between the components.
+- **`flex justify-center items-center p-4`**: Centers the content and adds some padding.
+- **`flex w-full max-w-6xl space-x-4`**: Defines the main container with a max width and ensures space between the child elements using `space-x-4`.
-- **`w-full max-w-4xl`** and **`w-full max-w-md`**: Defines the width constraints for the table and the diversity components separately.
+- **`w-1/2`**: Splits the container into two equal parts for the table and the diversity components.

-With this layout, the `PortfolioTable` and `PortfolioDiversity` components will be displayed separately with some space between them.

-### Step 2: Update the Components to Ensure Proper Layout
+### Components

-Ensure your components `PortfolioTable`, `PortfolioDiversity`, `AllocationView`, `BondEquity`, and `AssetClass` are properly styled for this layout.
+Ensure your components `PortfolioTable` and `PortfolioDiversity` have appropriate styles.
+The previous implementations should work without any changes, but ensure they fit within their respective containers.

 #### `components/PortfolioTable.js`
 ```jsx